TobiasRuano/Notes-API/README.md

 _To get a working copy of this API, you should:_
 * Clone this repo.
-* Type ` npm install ` to download and install all the node modules.
+* Run the command ` npm install ` to download and install all the node modules.
 * Modify the .env file with your MongoDB credentials and your database name.
 * Run it!
 Type ` npm start `to start the project.